What is Suffering?

 Similarly, the five aggregates of clinging also bring some happiness.
 But for someone who has realized the cessation of the five aggregates of clinging, these aggregates are like the ailment, like frostbite, and the root of unhappyness and suffering.
 Their nature is suffering.
 So, to truly understand this eighth suffering, one needs to realize the cessation of this eighth suffering, which is what the enlightened ones refer to as Nibbana.

 To understand this, consider that phenomena like time and space, and our sense of self as a separate being apart from the objects of the world, are not inherent in light waves contacting our eyes or sound waves sensed by our ears.
-This three-dimensional world, in which we perceive ourselves as separate from objects of the world, is created in consciousness and is a reconstruction to facilitate our interaction with objects of the world, to make objects of interest stand out from the environment.
+This three-dimensional world, in which we perceive ourselves as separate from objects of the world, is created in consciousness and is a reconstruction to facilitate our survival, the interaction with objects of the world, to make objects of interest stand out from the environment.

 For example, all beings in order to feed, reproduce, and survive, have over time adapted their likes and dislikes, and behaviors for survival.
 This requires that the vast majority of information in the environment be ignored by the cognition process, and factors important for survival, for example, feeding and reproduction, be enhanced.